briansmlee/briansmlee.github.io/docs/_esl_posts/03_03_Summary.md

 For each subset size $k$ from $0$ to $p$, finds subset that gives smallest RSS.

-1. Best subsets are not neccesarily nested.
+1. Best subsets are not necessarily nested.
 2. Produce sequence of models increasing in complexity: RSS of the best subset decreases as $k$ increases, so cannot use RSS to select $k$.
 3. Computationally infeasible if $p > 40$.

 ### 3.3.2 Forward and backward stepwise selection

+Sequentially add or remove a feature that minimizes the subsequent RSS to the active set.

+1\.
 Forward: Begin with intercept.
-Sequentially add a feature that decreases RSS the most.
+Add the feature that maximizes $\lvert q^Ty \rvert$ ([Exercise 3.9](/esl/03_03_Exercises)).

 Greedy.
-Higher RSS than best-subest selection, but:
+Higher RSS than best-subset selection, but:
 1. Computationally feasible
 2. Has lower variance (with higher bias) because more constrained search TODO: formalize

-Backward: Sequentially removes feature with smallest Z-score.
+2\.
+Backward: Removes feature with smallest Z-score.

-Unlike Forward, Backward cannot be used if $ N <= p $.
-TODO: why?
-Z-score calculation?
+Unlike Forward, Backward cannot be used if $ N <= p $ because $X^TX$ in the Z-score is not invertible.

 ### 3.3.3 Forward-Stagewise regression

-TODO